 Explore in greater detail how WSG programs fit with the offerings of the leading general wine education bodies:

-NOTE: We have tried to describe CMS programs to the best of our knowledge and research and to explain how our programs complement them.
+NOTE: We have tried to describe CMS programs to the best of our knowledge and research and explain how our programs complement them.
 These statements reflect our own opinion and do not reflect the opinion or endorsement of the CMS.
 We welcome all comments and suggestions on this article.